osamasilvake/robotise/README.md

 ## Releasing
-A summary of development workflow with standard-version involving multiple git branches.
+A summary of development workflow involving multiple git branches.

 * Run `yarn audit` in the _root_ and _client_ (fix and commit)